-The Compensation Committee established target award opportunities as a percentage of base salary, performance objectives and relative weightings for 2011.
-Target opportunity percentages, performance criteria and weightings for 2011 are summarized below.
+The Chief Executive Officer's target award opportunities as a percentage of base salary, performance objectives and relative weightings for 2012 were established in his employment agreement with the Company.
+For all other executive officers, the Compensation Committee established target award opportunities as a percentage of base salary, performance objectives and relative weightings for 2012.
+Target opportunity percentages, performance criteria and weightings for 2012 are summarized below:

-Weighting
+Measure Weighting

-Executive Officer Revenue (%) Adjusted EBITDA (%) Target Incentive (%) Target Incentive (\$)
+Executive Officer Revenue and EBITDA (%) Departmental Objectives (%) Target Incentive (%) Target Incentive (\$)

+Michael H. Carrel 50% 50% 75% \$ 62,500

+M. Andrew Wade 50 50 30 51,000

 David J. Drachman 50 50 55 247,500

 Julie A. Piton 50 50 45 123,750

 James L. Lucky 50 50 35 73,500

+Andrew L. Lux 50 50 40 108,000

-For 2011, the Compensation Committee approved an incentive bonus program that would have enabled these executive officers to earn the target and maximum bonuses set forth below as a percentage of their base salaries.
+For 2012, the Compensation Committee approved an incentive bonus program that would have enabled these executive officers to earn the target and maximum bonuses set forth below as a percentage of their base salaries.